arrudasoueu/PME/README.md

 ## License

 Released under the MIT License.
-See the `LICENSE` file for more information.
+See the `LICENSE` file for details.